Legend of Suheldev: Plot

 Govardhan decides to go to Sirat for Jaichand's help but on the way, a woman tells him that Jaichand is a supporter of the Turks and he would hand him over to them and that was the reason why he didn't help Mahipal in the battle.
 The woman is later revealed to be Suheldev's spy and tells him the whereabouts of Suheldev and Govardhan joins his team.

 Suheldev and his team go to villages attacked by the Turks.
 On one such visit, he goes to a village of leather workers which is destroyed by the Turks and all the people killed except a woman called Toshani who was saved because she was away when the Turks attacked.
 Toshani used to be a soldier in Kannauj army but deserted it when Kannauj surrendered to Mahmud of Ghazni.
 Toshani joins Suheldev's team.
 Suheldev later falls in love with Toshani.

 In one of his attack on Turks, Suheldev is gravely injured and nearly succumbs to his wounds, but Aslan saves him.
-But, it turns out that Aslan was actually Mahmud's nephew, Salar Maqsud, in disguise and he only helped and saved Suheldev to kill him at the right place and at the right time so that he may be made into a good example.
-It also turns out that he went to meet Karim in his spy mission, who was the head of Turkish invasion of India.
-It is also revealed that Karim was Maqsud's lover.
+But, it turns out that Aslan was actually Mahmud's nephew, Salar Maqsud's twin brother Salar Masud, in disguise.
+He had disagreed with his fanatic brother and preferred a more peaceful, Sufi way of life.
+He wanted to protect India as it was the only land where all religions can co-exist peacefully and hence supported Suheldev against Ghazni.
+This is revealed only during the final war, as both Maqsud and Aslan have an identical face.

 In the meantime, Mahmud dies of undisclosed reason and a civil war breaks out among his sons.
 As a result, all the Turk armies are called back and so is Maqsud as he was Mahmud's strongest commander-in-chief.
 Maqsud, as Aslan, tells the news of Mahmud's death to Suheldev saying Turks are not going to attack India for some years as they are into a civil war.
 He further tells him that he is not required in the mission for sometime as the Turks are gone and he is going to find some new Sufi master for himself.
 Thus, he leaves Suheldev and sets back to Ghazni in order to help Mahmud's rightful heir get the throne.
 In the meantime, Mangaldhwaj succumbs to cancer and Suheldev returns to his kingdom and ascends the throne.
 Before his death, Mangaldhwaj says that he had created a confederacy of 21 kings to repel any Turkic invasion and Suheldev leads it.